The Ultimate Guide

 Lenders view voluntary pre-foreclosure sales far more favorably than completed foreclosures when evaluating future loan applications.
 Many homeowners who sell pre-foreclosure can qualify for new mortgage financing within two to three years, compared to seven years or more after completed foreclosure.

-Equity Preservation: Why Selling Before Foreclosure Matters
+Why Does Selling Before Foreclosure Matter?

 Many Yuba County homeowners facing foreclosure assume they have no equity worth protecting, but California's strong real estate appreciation means even properties with significant mortgage debt often retain value above loan balances.